Daniel Biehl

 29 x 8 x 5"

-A few images of the spruing arrangement are available on the Process page.
+A few images of the spruing arrangement are available on the

 Image of standing three drawer bureau